So you want to build an Ecommerce website using WooCommerce but have no idea where to start?

 EcommerceGold is reader supported, meaning that we may earn a commission (at no additional cost to you) from products or services purchased through links on our site.
 Learn More.

-In the quick start guide, WooCommerce lets you set up PayPal standard but you probably want to add some different ones as the standard PayPal isn’t the best.
+In the quick start guide, WooCommerce lets you set up PayPal standard this isn’t the best!

 WooCommerce → Setting → Payments